The higher dimensional propositional calculus: Introduction

 To face these issues, we introduce the framework of \emph{higher-dimensional calculi}.
 Although our approach appears to be new, it presents similarities with other proof-theoretic methods available in the literature.
 In particular: \begin{itemize} \item A successful generalisation of Gentzen's sequent calculi to finite-valued logics, dating back to Rousseau \cite{Rousseau}, consists in replacing $2$-sided sequents $\Gamma \Rightarrow \Delta$ by $n$-sided sequents $\Gamma_1 \mid ... \mid \Gamma_n$, one for each different truth value.
 The rules for each connective can be directly read off the truth table of the connective itself, which dictates what side of the conclusion-sequent should host the principal formula depending on the whereabouts of the auxiliary formulas in the premiss-sequents.
-Clearly, this process can be entirely automated: the programme Multlog (https://www.logic.at/multlog/) generates a $n$-sided calculus for any finite-valued logic whose truth tables are given as input \cite{BFZ}.
+Clearly, this process can be entirely automated: the programme Multlog (https://www.logic.at/multlog/) generates an $n$-sided calculus for any finite-valued logic whose truth tables are given as input \cite{BFZ}.
 Here, instead, we keep Gentzen's $2$-sided sequents but we split the turnstile $\vdash$ into $n$ different turnstiles $\vdash_i$ ($1 \leq i \leq n$), one for each truth value $\e_i$ of the calculus. \item Ordinary sequent calculi for a logic $\mathrm{L}$ aim at generating the $\mathrm{L}$-valid sequents and, in particular, the tautologies of $\mathrm{L}$; \emph{refutation systems} (see e.g. \cite{GPS} for a survey) aim at generating the $\mathrm{L}$-antivalid sequents and, in particular, the contradictions of $\mathrm{L}$.
 In the literature, a number of hybrid deduction-refutation systems have been proposed \cite{Goranko, Negri, Gore}, characterised by the presence of two different turnstiles $\vdash$ and $\dashv$ for deduction and refutation, respectively.
-The rules of these calculi, generally speaking, admit he simultaneous presence, as premisses or conclusions, of sequents formed with both turnstiles.
-In our calculus this idea is further generalised in so far as each truth value has its own associated turnstile. \end{itemize}
+The rules of these calculi, generally speaking, admit the simultaneous presence, as premisses or conclusions, of sequents formed with both turnstiles.
+In our calculus this idea is further generalised in so far as each truth value has its own associated turnstile. \item Hypersequents \cite{Avr} are finite multisets, or sequences, of ordinary sequents, each of which is said to be a \emph{component} of the hypersequent.
+While a sequent can be intuitively read as a claim to the effect that some formula in the consequent can be derived from the formulas in the antecedent, a hypersequent can be viewed as a disjunction of such derivability claims.
+Hypersequents are employed to obtain analytic calculi for several fuzzy, intermediate, relevant, and modal logics, for example (but not only) logics whose characteristic axioms have a disjunction as principal connective. \emph{Relational hypersequents} (see e.g. \cite{BaFer, CFM, CM}) generalise hypersequents in so far as different types of turnstiles can be used in different components.
+On some versions of the idea, components are expressions built by applying to formulas certain predicates of a first-order meta-language.
+It would be interesting to probe the affinities between this approach and the present one. \end{itemize}